 In deep stack games, you will see more post-flop play, fewer all-in confrontations, and quite a few difficult spots where the right play is not 100% clear.

-It is for that reason that many of the best poker players out there like to play with deep stacks, as it allows them to exploit their opponent’s mistakes and really capitalize on their strategic advantage.
+For that reason, many of the best poker players like to play with deep stacks, as this allows them to exploit their opponent’s mistakes and capitalize on their strategic advantage.

 If you want to learn how to adjust your play when sitting with a big stack, keep reading and find out the top 10 tips for playing deep stack poker.